 For products that are supplied out of a production flow, the BOM calculation must be based on either a route version or a production flow.
 The BOM calculation calculates the cost of a product and the related breakdown to the resources and material that are required in order to build the product.
 The deduction from the WIP account for the production flow is done by using the breakdown of a product by item and cost group.

 Calculation that is based on the production flow

-Lean manufacturing for Microsoft Dynamics 365 for Finance and Operations is independent of routes.
+Lean manufacturing for Dynamics 365 Supply Chain Management is independent of routes.
 The cost calculation for products that are supplied from a production flow can be based on the production flow itself.
 Before the calculation can be done, a kanban rule must be created that supplies the product out of the production flow.
 If a product can be supplied from multiple production flows at the same site on the calculation date, you can select the production flow for the BOM calculation.
 On the Default production flow page, you can configure a default production flow for each item.
 If multiple kanban rules exist for the same product in the same production flow that is active on the calculation date, the calculation selects the first kanban rule that is active for the calculation.

 Calculation that is based on the route